Skip to content

 Western Contra Costa Transit Authority

 Most of the fleet were made up of Gillig BRT vehicles from 2013 to 2024, like 20 35' buses in the 100 series and 16 40' buses in the 400 series.
 There were six MCI D4500CT and two Prevost X3-45 buses in the 200 series from 2008 to 2015, of which bus 202 caught fire.
 Buses 205 and 206 were ex-demos.
-There were three ADL Enviro500 buses in the 600 series.
+3 MCI D45 CRT LE buses were delivered to replace the 3 oldest MCI D4500CT buses.
+There were 3 ADL Enviro500 buses in the 600 series.

 Livermore Amador Valley Transit Authority

 The entire bus fleet was based on Gillig BRT HEV buses.
-Two 2009 40' buses, 0903 and 0906, was still active as of March 2025.
-Three of four 2011 buses in the 1100 series were still active.
+All four 2011 buses in the 1100 series were active.
 There were ten 35' and ten 40' buses delivered in 2016, 11 40' and 9 29' buses in 2017, and 16 40' buses in 2022.
 These buses replaced the remaining 2003 40' buses, two 2007 29' buses, and most of the 2009 29' and 40' buses.

 Union City Transit